mtapiacs/DataStrike2019/README.md

 The classic Blue and Red factions are warring again!
 Defeat your enemies on the battlefield by gathering resources and building a larger army than your opponent.
 You have 300 rounds to try and defeat your opponent.
+You begin with 150 resources, and are given 1 additional resource every round.
-At that point, if anyone still has robots left on the battlefield, the tie breakers will be in the following order: 1.)
+To build your army faster, you will also want to gather resources from trees/rocks laying around the world.
+After the rounds are over, if anyone still has robots left on the battlefield, the tie breakers will be in the following order: 1.)
 Team with the most units, 2.)
 Team with the most resources, 3.)
 Coin flip.

 How to Start Game:
 Execute the python file named GUI_main.py